-The effect of gender on the pharmacokinetics of TRESIBA® was examined in an across-trial analysis of the pharmacokinetic and pharmacodynamic studies.
-Overall, there were no clinically relevant differences in the pharmacoki netic properties of insulin degludec between female and male subjects.
+The effect of gender on the pharmacokinetics of TRESIBA® was examined in an across-trial analysis of the pharmacokinetic and pharmacodynamic studies conducted using unit/kg doses of TRESIBA®.
+Overall, there were no clinically relevant differences in the pharmacokinetic properties of insulin degludec between female and male subjects.